 Once you see your salinity level, push the switch up to "super chlorinate" and then immediately back down to the "Auto" position.

 It is now calibrated.
 Press the diagnostics button several times until you see your salinity level displayed.

 More About the Calibration Process

-Step 3 takes some practice as it counts down VERY quickly.
-For example, if the salinity level in the pool water is 3300 ppm, when the switch is pushed from "off" position up to the "Auto" position, after 10 seconds it will display a set of numbers that start going down immediately.
-It might start at say, 4800 (could be higher or lower).
+Step 3 takes some practice as it counts down very quickly.
+For example, if the salinity level in the pool water is 3300 ppm, when the switch is pushed from the "Off" position up to the "Auto" position, after 10 seconds, it will display a set of numbers that start going down immediately.
+It might start at, say, 4800 (could be higher or lower).
 Push the switch to "super-chlorinate" when it hits 3300 ppm.
 Then quickly push back down to "Auto."

 © 2018 Rob Hampton